 Medical staples are made of special metal and are not the same as office staples.
 Care for your staples and wound as follows:

 - Keep the area completely dry for 24 to 48 hours after staples are placed.

-- Your provider should have informed you when you need to have the staples removed.
+- If there was a bandage over the staples, replace it with a new clean bandage and antibiotic treatment as directed by your provider.
+Your provider should also tell you when you need to have a wound check and the staples removed.
 If not, contact your provider for an appointment.